 DMPs play a key role in helping researchers to adequately manage research outputs other than reports and publications, also in line with the guidelines on FAIR (Findable, Accessible, Interoperable and Reusable) Data Management principles from the European Commission.
 Such research outputs may be physical or digital, and include original software created during the project, workflows, protocols, new materials such as samples, host plants and vectors, DNA sequences, among many others.
 DMPs should reflect an adequate management strategy for such outputs as well.

-This deliverable presents the DMP developed for BeXyl Project.
+This deliverable presents the update of the DMP for BeXyl Project developed in month 6 (M6).

 1. INTRODUCTION